 Climate Resilience: Tackling flood risks in South Sudan

-• The project used Earth Observation (EO) data to analyse rainfall patterns, map flood hazards and provide actionable insights for decision-makers.
+- This ESA GDA Climate Resilience case study used EO data to analyse rainfall patterns, map flood hazards and provide actionable insights for decision-makers.

 Location